Acceglio

-The high Val Maira, near Chiappera.

-Chiappera, a hamlet within the commune.

 Acceglio (Vivaro-Alpine: Acelh) is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont.
 It is located above Prazzo in the upper Valle Maira about 90 km southwest of Turin and about 45 km west of Cuneo, on the border with France.

 Acceglio borders the following municipalities: Argentera, Bellino, Canosio, Larche (France), Meyronnes (France), Prazzo, and Saint-Paul-sur-Ubaye (France).

 Tourism

 The territory of Acceglio, thanks to its intact natural environment, is a destination for hiking, mountain biking and mountaineering.
 To support those activities, Acceglio has several alpine huts: